strongly-labs/strong-js/README.md

     - With Token Refresh

 - NextJS
+  - Multizone setup (Compose multiple NextJS projects into one)
   - With API Routes (Serverless)
   - Signgle Sign on with NextAuth
   - Role based acces control